 There are several options to get into a pool party, some better and cheaper than others.

 Presale Tickets: Avoid the hassle and get fast entry with presale pool party tickets.
-You can see ticket listings above and avoid the long waits and hassels.
+You can see the ticket listings below and avoid the long waits and hassles.
 You can also check out the full Vegas DJ Schedules for tickets to nightclubs, lounges, and dayclubs.

 Guestlist: Some pool parties offer guestlist access.
 This is basically only for women and perhaps couples.
-You can contact a club host and see if you can get added to a guestlist which may speed up your time in the line and avoid entry all together.
+You can contact a club host and see if you can get added to a guest list which may speed up your time in the line and avoid entry altogether.

-VIP Entry/Bottle Service: VIP access is obviously the most expensive but could end up being cost effective as well for larger groups of guys.
+VIP access is obviously the most expensive but could end up being cost-effective as well for larger groups of guys.

 Guarantee entry to a pool party by purchasing a VIP package.
 This option is similar to bottle service at a nightclub, where a set minimum spend will grant you seating with table service, bottles and mixers, except at a dayclub food can be counted toward your minimum as well.